-China Insight 18 The Tax Crackdown China is improving its tax structure, and now foreign enturies ago, the legendary Silk Road that ran from China to Western Asia, Middle East and eventually Europe played a very important part in not just encouraging two-way trade ties, but also in enhancing political, religious and cultural exchanges across nations.
+Rui Ma, Partner at 500 Startups, on books for the present, as well as the future enturies ago, the legendary Silk Road that ran from China to Western Asia.
+Middle East and eventually Europe played a very important part in not just encouraging two-way trade ties, but also in enhancing political, religious and cultural exchanges across nations.
 For China, it was a connection to the world.
 It exposed the Chinese civilization to external influences and also took Chinese inventions like silk, gunpowder, papermaking and printing technology to the world.